LaUrrego/semantic-image-search-client/README.md

 - Node.js installed on your machine.
 - A Supabase account and project set up for the database and authentication.
 - The `.env` file configured with your Supabase URL (`REACT_APP_SB_URL`), API key (`REACT_APP_SB_API_KEY`), and CDN URL (`REACT_APP_CDNURL`).
+- Docker Desktop (or an equivalent) installed for running imgProxy.

 ## Setup and Installation